 The rest of my group, however, didn’t share my convictions, and I was more than happy to wait for them to try their hand at firing the weapons.
 After they had channeled their inner Rambos, we finally got our chance to go underground and experience the tunnels for ourselves.
 Although we had heard that this particular section of the tunnels had been widened to allow tourists to pass through more easily, the thought of crawling through a narrow tunnel had me feeling more than a little nervous.

 Mustering our courage, we went down a short set of stairs and into a bunker area.
 From there, we moved into the much narrower, dome-roofed tunnel.
 You had to go along on your knees or bent in half at the waist.
 It was tight, airless, and oppressive, but I’m sure the Viet Cong would have loved to have as much breathing room as we did.
-I couldn’t imagine having to crawl behind a bunch of people (who probably hadn’t bathed in days) through complete, stuffy darkness with all my battle gear and weaponry in a tunnel half as large as the one we traversed.
+I couldn’t imagine having to crawl behind a bunch of people (who probably hadn’t bathed in days) through complete, stuffy darkness with all my battle gear and weaponry in a tunnel half as large and twice as dark as the one we traversed.

 While I could have traveled farther through the tunnel network, I took the first exit I came across.
 That was enough of a taste for me.
 Others in the group did more exploring through the system, emerging through other exit holes like so many gophers.